Generative Modeling of Discrete Data Using Geometric Latent Subspaces: Riemannian isometries and geometric PCA

-We propose the standard Euclidean manifold structure of $\mc{U}$ for the connection on $\mc{U}$, induced by the vector space structure of $\mc{U}$.
-This means that lengths are measured in terms of the Euclidean norm function of $\R^{n \times (c-1)}$, restricted to the subspace $\mc{U}$, and that the tangent space $T_u \mc{U}$ is identified with $\mc{U}$.
-We equip the simplex $\mc{S}_c^{n}$ with a Riemannian metric, defined in terms of the $\theta$-coordinate system on $\mc{S}_{c}^n$, where the tangent space $T_s \mc{S}_c^{n}$ is identified with $\R^{n \times (c-1)}$. \begin{definition}[$e$-metric] The \textit{e-metric} $g_{e}$ on $\mc{S}_{c}^{n}$ is defined in the $\theta$-coordinate system as the standard scalar product $\la \cdot,\cdot \ra$ on the corresponding tangent space.
+The subspace $\mc U \subset T_0^n \subset \R^{n\times c}$, introduced in the previous section, carries a natural vector space structure.
+We therefore equip $\mc U$ with the induced Euclidean manifold structure, together with its associated flat connection.
+This means that lengths are measured in terms of the Euclidean norm function of $\R^{n\times c}$, restricted to the subspace $\mc{U}$, and that the tangent space $T_u \mc{U}$ is identified with $\mc{U}$.
+We equip the simplex $\mc{S}_c^{n}$ with a Riemannian metric, defined in terms of the $\theta$-coordinate system on $\mc{S}_{c}^n$, where the tangent space $T_s \mc{S}_c^{n}$ is identified with $T_0^n$.

+\begin{definition}[Riemannian Metric and Riemannian Distance] The \textit{e-metric} $g_{e}$ on $\mc{S}_{c}^{n}$ is defined in the $\theta$-coordinate system as the standard scalar product $\la \cdot,\cdot \ra$ on the corresponding tangent space.
 The metric $g_{e}$ induces a connection on $\mc{S}_{c}^{n}$, the Levi-Civita connection corresponding to $g_{e}$, which we denote by $\nabla^{e}$.
 The simplex $\mc{S}_{c}^{n}$ thus becomes a Riemannian manifold with respect to $g_e$ and the Riemannian distance function can be explicitly calculated as